mittens4all/Detect-Empty-Inventory/README.md

 # Detect Empty Inventory

-This behavior pack uses scoreboards to detect if a player who does not have any items in their inventory.
+This behavior pack uses scoreboards to detect a player who does not have any items in their inventory.
 You can then run your own commands based on the player's score.

 ## Installing the pack: